kaushiksamanta/url-shortener/README.md

 1) ~~Setting up Nginx as a load balancer and reverse proxy.~~

-2) LFU Caching strategy for top frequent url's using Redis.
+2) ~~Top frequent url's using Redis sorted sets.~~

 3) ~~Setup the project for production ready.~~

-4) ~~Add unit tests for api and frontend using jest.~~
+4) Add unit tests for api and frontend using jest.

 5) ~~Configure Circle CI for docker build and unit tests.~~